Moiso2001/ZemogaFD/client/README.md

 --DB:
  -MongoDB

-** And a little from google when I forgot the media queries format.
+** And a little from google when I forgot the media queries format, and to find the picture of   each famous.

 |** 🚀 Steps to run 🏃**|